Skip to main content

 The Problem

 The Washington State Parks website urgently needed a redesign.
-Customers faced challenges like fragmented information, disorganized navigation, and important alerts, such as burn bans, buried in overwhelming content.
-The site's lack of inclusivity, especially for those with disabilities, and failure to resonate with diverse ethnic backgrounds left many feeling excluded.
+Customers faced challenges like incomplete information and difficult navigation.
+Important alerts, such as burn bans, were buried in overwhelming content.
+The website also made many people feel excluded, especially those with disabilities or from diverse ethnic backgrounds.

-The website's non-mobile-friendly design and inaccessible features compounded issues, hindering its role as a public resource.
-Staff struggled to manage the site, facing difficulties in maintaining consistent and up-to-date information.
-A comprehensive overhaul was necessary to address these shortcomings and ensure a more inclusive, customer-friendly experience.
+The non-mobile-friendly design and inaccessible features worsened these issues, affecting its role as a public resource.
+Staff struggled to manage the website and keep information consistent and current.
+A complete overhaul was necessary to address these problems and make the experience more inclusive and customer-friendly.

 website home page screens